Top 71 Malaysian Slang Words Only Locals Use

 Malaysian Rojak Language – Malaysian Slang Words

-Malaysians speak a “rojak” Manglish – thanks to the many slang words we have in Malaysia.
+Malaysians speak a “rojak” Manglish – thanks to the many slang words in Malaysia.

-No wonder you get tourists with very “blur” faces when locals vehemently agree that they are speaking English.
+No wonder you get tourists with very “blur” faces when locals vehemently agree that they speak English.

 Malaysians pepper their conversations with words from other languages.

-Malaysians are very creative with their word choices and are so used to speaking Manglish instead of English.
+Malaysians are very creative with their word choices and speak Manglish instead of English.

-With the LAH, visitors will get to know us better and know what’s unique about being Malaysian.
+Visitors will know us better with the LAH and understand what’s unique about being Malaysian.

 Malaysian Slang words make our Malaysian culture unique and endearing to travelers.

-Many visitors are impressed by Malaysians to assimilate into this multi-lingual and multi-cultural melting “cooking” pot.
+Many visitors are impressed by how Malaysians assimilate into this multi-lingual and multi-cultural melting “cooking” pot.

 No matter what our background or ethnicity, the Malaysian food experience unites the multiracial population of Malaysians

-For Malaysians, it’s how we all grew up in our communities and our everyday lives.
+For Malaysians, it’s how we all grew up in our communities and in our everyday lives.